csinva/csinva.github.io/_notes/stat/linear_models.md

 2. *lasso* regression (L1)
   - $\sum_i (y_i - \hat{y_i})^2+\lambda  \vert \vert \beta\vert \vert _1 $
   - equivalent to minimizing $\sum_i (y_i - \hat{y_i})^2$ s.t. $\sum_j \vert \beta_j\vert  \leq t$
-  - "least absolute shrinkage and selection operator"
   - lasso - least absolute shrinkage and selection operator - L1
   - acts in a nonlinear manner on the outcome y
   - keep the same SSE loss function, but add constraint of L1 norm
   - doesn't have closed form for Beta
     - because of the absolute value, gradient doesn't exist
     - can use directional derivatives
-    - best solver is *LARS* - least angle regression
+    - good solver is *LARS* - least angle regression
-  - if tuning parameter is chose well, will set lots of coordinates to 0
+  - if tuning parameter is chosen well, will set lots of coordinates to 0
   - convex functions / convex sets (like circle) are easier to solve
   - disadvantages
     - if p>n, lasso selects at most n variables